2023 NCAA Division I women's basketball tournament: 2023 NCAA tournament schedule and venues

 This is the second time the women's Final Four will be played in Dallas (2017).

 Qualification and selection

 Automatic qualifiers

 The following teams automatically qualified for the 2023 NCAA field by virtue of winning their conference's tournament.

 Bids by state

 Tournament seeds (list by region)

-The tournament seeds and regions were determined through the NCAA basketball tournament selection process and were published by the selection committee after the brackets were released.
+The tournament seeds and regions were determined through the NCAA basketball tournament selection process.